-Financial assets at fair value through profit or loss could be presented as current or non-current.
-Financial assets that are held primarily for trading purposes are presented as current whereas financial assets that are not held primarily for trading purposes are presented as current or non-current based on the settlement date.
+Financial assets at fair value through profit or loss could be presented as current assets or noncurrent assets.
+Financial assets that are held primarily for trading purposes are presented as current assets whereas financial assets that are not held primarily for trading purposes are presented as current assets or non-current assets based on the settlement date.